puppetlabs/puppet-instruqt-tracks/install-and-explore-the-puppet-agent-on-linux/06-install-a-package/assignment.md

 ✅ **Result:** Puppet installs the package, and the value of the `ensure` parameter now shows the version that's installed.

 ## How did Puppet know I specified a real package name?
 Puppet uses a default package provider such as `yum` or `apt`, depending on your OS.
-This package provider gets, installs, and manages packages by connecting to official Red Hat, Ubuntu, and third-party software repositories.
+This package provider retrieves, installs, and manages packages by connecting to official Red Hat, Ubuntu, and third-party software repositories.

 # Step 2
 Notice what happens when you run the command again with a bogus package: